violetadev/githubtraining/README.md

 ## Common Git terms
 - Working directory: the folder where we are currently working.
 - Staging area (git index): contains all the changes that are ready to be committed and that you have added with `git add`.
-To 'stage' a file means to add it so you can commit it.
+To 'stage' a file means to track the file so you know when it has changes and you can commit it.
-- Local Repository (.git): your git initiated 'project'
+- Local Repository (.git): your git initiated 'project' in your computer
+- Remote: whatever is not in your local machine but on the internet.
 - Branch: you take a picture

 ## Common Git Commands
 - `git init` starts a new local repository
 - `git status` shows you the files that have been modified but not committed
-- `git add` adds the files that have been edited
+- `git add` adds the files that have been edited so you can track changes
   - `git add .` adds all the files that have been edited
    - `git add src/` adds all the content that has been edited in the folder of your choice
 - `git rm` removes files that has been staged